umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 - `MandatoryByDefault` - indicates whether the field will be mandatory by default when added to a form (defaults to `false`).
 - `SupportsRegex` - indicates whether pattern based validation using regular expressions can be used with the field (defaults to `false`).
 - `SupportsPreValues` - indicates whether prevalues are supported by the field (defaults to `false`).
+- `RenderInputType`- indicates how the field should be rendered within the theme, as defined with the `RenderInputType` enum.
+The default is `Single` for a single input field. `Multiple` should be used for multiple input fields such as checkbox lists. `Custom` is used for fields without visible input fields.
-- `FieldTypeViewName` - indicates the name of the partial view used to render the field.
+- `FieldTypeViewName` - indicates the name of the partial view used to render the field on the website.
 - `EditView` - indicates the name of a property editor UI that is used for editing the field in the backoffice.
 If nothing is provided, the built-in label will be used and the field won't be editable.
 - `PreviewView` - indicates the name of a manifest registered client-side resource that is used for previewing the field in the backoffice.
 If nothing is provided, the name of the field type will be used as the preview.
-- `RenderInputType`- indicates how the field should be rendered within the theme, as defined with the `RenderInputType` enum.
-The default is `Single` for a single input field. `Multiple` should be used for multiple input fields such as checkbox lists. `Custom` is used for fields without visible input fields.

 You will then need to register this new field as a dependency.